medhakini/CS163-Projects-2024Fall/_posts/2024-12-13-team45-peekaboo.md

 promising field that aims to address these challenges.
-The goal of Active Vision is to mimic the way that humans perceive their environment: by learning to move and orient a single sensor in ways that capture information important for com- pleting some task.
+The goal of Active Vision is to mimic the way that humans perceive their environment: by learning to move and orient a single sensor in ways that capture information important for completing some task.

 Active Vision avoids the shortcomings of the other two approaches; the agent uses a single controllable